gasseklopper/markus-morley-portfolio/README.md

 ## Service Worker

 This project uses the `vite-plugin-pwa` plugin to generate a service worker.
-The service worker pre-caches the site's fonts and routes failed network requests to the `/404` page so users see a friendly message when offline.
+The service worker is registered as soon as the app loads so it controls the `start_url` on the initial visit.
+It pre‑caches the site's fonts and routes failed network requests to the `/404` page so users see a friendly message when offline.

 ## Netlify